What is blepharitis?

 Equally important is their role in maintaining the tear film.
-The tear film is a very thin layer of specialised fluids that sit on the surface of the eye and have a range of functions in protecting and nourishing the eye whilst maintaining sharp and clear optical surface to give good vision.
+The tear film is a very thin layer of specialised fluid that sit on the surface of the eye and has a range of functions in protecting and nourishing the eye whilst maintaining sharp and clear optical surface to give good vision.

 - Maintaining a smooth optical surface

 - Enabling spreading of the tears over the eye

 The vast majority of the lipids in this layer come from specialised glands called the meibomian glands along the eye lid margins.
 Any condition affecting eyelids will affect the production and composition of the lipids produce by the meibomian glands causing a range of problems associated with a poor tear film and dry eye.

 It is unsurprising that almost every case of dry eye is in some way linked to poor functioning meibomian glands (meibomian gland dysfunction) which is a form of blepharitis.